 and Hit Your Maximum Performance

 This is me in my sweet spot hitting my maximum performance.
-I’m rested, my focus is intense, my body is trained and strong and I’m confident my first wave of the day on a morning like this, well a picture is worth a thousand words.
+I’m rested, my focus is intense, my body is trained and strong and I’m confident on my first wave of the day on a morning like this.
+A picture is worth a thousand words.
 Or perhaps a million highly charged neurons.

 Can you relate?

 Are you feeling like a blob melting into the couch when you know you should be working out, putting time on the water or training?
 Consistently under-performing during a race or event, or even at work?
 (Lack of stimulation/boredom)

 You’re stressed out to the max and you can’t remember the simplest things, you’re snapping at your husband, barking at your dog, or yelling at the TV.
 (Over stimulation)

 Are you wondering what is going?
 “Make it stop.”
 Yes, I hear you.
 I can help you master and hit your maximum performance for all areas of your life.

 Do any of these scenarios sound familiar or maybe a little similar?
 These are just some examples of when your brain is definitely not in its sweet spot.
 At times, you may or may not notice that this could actually mean your brain is not chemically in it’s perfect balance or in the “just right” state, or as research has scientifically labeled as the Goldilocks (discovered by Dr. Amy Arnsten Yale University).